unglock/spa-js-ROUTER/README.md

 In ksqlDB both streams are joined, and the prediction is compared with the actual weight (error).

 ### Kafka Connect
-One connector stores data in MongoDB so
+One connector stores data in MongoDB so that it can be used for retrain